stormchaserroleplaying/stormchaserRPG/Talents/General/index.md

 * Climbing doesn’t cost you extra movement.
 * You can make a running long jump or a running high jump after moving only 5 feet on foot, rather than 10 feet.

+## Cryptographer

+<div style="margin-top:-10px;"></div>

+#### **Prerequisite:** Intelligence 13 or higher
+You have studied languages and codes, gaining the following benefits:
+* You can ably create written ciphers.
+Others can’t decipher a code you create unless you teach them, they succeed on an Investigation check (DC equal to your Investigation skill), or they use magic to decipher it.

 ## Cunning Intellect

 <div style="margin-top:-10px;"></div>